TurkeyOfficial Name: Republic of Turkey

 You need a passport and visa to travel to Turkey.
-Passports should be valid for at least six months from the date of entry into Turkey and must have enough blank space to allow for Turkish entry and exit stamps.
+As of January 1, 2015 foreigners wishing to enter Turkey must carry a passport or travel document with an expiration date at least 60 days beyond the expiration date of their visa, visa exemption, or residence permit.
+Therefore, as Turkish tourist visas are generally valid for 6 months, U.S. citizens should have a passport that is valid for eight months beyond entry date.
+Passports should have enough blank space to allow for Turkish entry and exit stamps.
 If there is not enough space for entry and exit stamps in your passport, you will be denied entry into Turkey.
 There is one exception to the visa requirement: U.S. citizens who are traveling to Turkey by cruise ship are allowed to enter Turkey without a visa for a maximum period of 72 hours, with permission given by the local security authorities at the port of entry.
 For additional information, please visit the Frequently Asked Questions page on the Turkish Ministry of Foreign Affairs website.

 Official and diplomatic passport holders traveling on official business must obtain a visa from a Turkish Embassy or Consulate before arriving in Turkey.
-If traveling as a tourist, you may obtain a visa at www.evisa.gov.tr.
+If traveling as a tourist, you may obtain a visa at e-Visa website.

 Student Visas: Visit the website of the Embassy of the Republic of Turkey to learn more about the process and requirements to apply for visas for study or research in Turkey.
 A letter of acceptance from an accredited Turkish educational institution is required.